Keep your dog’s smile fresh

-Tailored nutrition is just one part of keeping your dog happy and healthy – looking after your dog’s teeth is really important too.
-The best way to keep your dog’s smile fresh and gleaming is to get into a routine of regular brushing and dental chews (like our star-shaped Dental Dailies).
+Tailored nutrition is just one part of keeping your dog happy and healthy.
+Looking after their teeth is really important too.
+The best way to keep your dog’s smile bright is to get them into a routine of regular brushing and dental chews (like our Dental Dailies).

 Plaque and tartar

 Plaque is a mix of bacteria and minerals from food.
-It forms an invisible layer on the surface of the teeth, and build up around the gum line and crevices between teeth.
+It forms an invisible layer on the surface of teeth, and builds up around the gum line and crevices between teeth.
 Once hardened with minerals, it forms limescale-like deposits called tartar.

 Cleaning your dog’s teeth

 The best way to slow down or prevent the build-up of plaque, tartar and gum disease is brushing your dog’s teeth.
 Daily brushing is best, but even three times a week is enough to make a difference.